iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> Latest update forces you to complete the set-up every time you use the app.
+This needs to be changed I don't need to waste my time on such stupidity<br> :date: __2021-07-15 00:22:42__

 > Moved app to a new phone and it goes through the set up questions every time I open it.
 It also seems to under report Active steps.
 The old app on my old phone worked so well.
 Such a shame.<br> :date: __2021-07-08 00:42:00__

 > Was a good app, but since the update it does not always register the walks and walks randomly go missing.
 Think it is time to ditch the app and look for something else.<br> :date: __2021-07-02 15:09:48__